gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 drive (`C:\`) to protect data at rest.
 This step is essential to prevent unauthorized reuse of the HSM in the event of device theft.

-To run Adhoc File Signer Server, it is strongly recommended to use a dedicated user account.
-This minimizes the risk of interference with the HSM auto-logon process which will be discussed later.
-For this purpose, we create a new user account named `AppServer`, with no administrative privileges, intended primarily for running unattended services.
+To run the Adhoc File Signer Server, it is strongly recommended to use a dedicated user account.
+This reduces the risk of conflicts with the HSM auto-logon process (explained later).
+For this purpose, create a non-administrative account named `AppServer`, intended specifically for running unattended services.

 ## Software Prerequisites